 From the imagination of Neil Gaiman, best-selling author of Good Omens, Coraline and The Sandman, comes a spectacular and thrilling 5-star tour de force of magic and storytelling, adapted by Joel Horwood and directed by Katy Rudd.

 Returning to his childhood home, a man finds himself standing beside the pond of the old Sussex farmhouse where he used to play.
 He’s transported to his 12th birthday when his friend Lettie claimed it wasn’t a pond, but an ocean… Plunged into a magical world, their survival depends on their ability to reckon with ancient forces that threaten to destroy everything around them.

-The running time is 2 hours and 20 mins, including an interval.
+The running time is 2 hours and 35 mins, including an interval.
 This production is suitable for ages 12+.
-This production contains scenes that some people may find distressing and strobe light effects.

 Groups Rate 12+ £42.50 (usually £55 – £69.50)